munificent/craftinginterpreters/book/calls-and-functions.md

 ## Return Statements

-If you want a function that returns something other than the implicit `nil`, you need a `return` statement:
+If you want a function that returns something other than the implicit `nil`, you need a `return` statement.
+Let's get that working.

 ^code match-return (1 before, 1 after)

-That relies on:
+When the compiler sees a `return` keyword, it goes here:

 ^code return-statement

 The return value expression is optional, so the parser looks for a semicolon token to tell if a value was provided.
 If there is no return value, the statement implicitly returns `nil`.
-We implement that by calling `emitReturn()`, which implicitly emits an `OP_NIL` instruction.
+We implement that by calling `emitReturn()`, which emits an `OP_NIL` instruction.
 Otherwise, we compile the return value expression and return it with an `OP_RETURN` instruction.

 This is the same `OP_RETURN` instruction we've already implemented -- we don't need any new runtime code.
 This is quite a difference from jlox.
 There, we had